 If fault occurred during operation, observe Coolant Temperature Gauge (option) for indication of temperature over 230° F (110° C).
 The coolant thermostat switch closes at this temperature and actuates the fault circuit.

 Check coolant level in radiator after allowing engine to cool down.
-Ensure pump belt is OK and has proper tension. also check cooling system cleanliness (freedom from contaminants, rust, sludge buildup, etc.).
+See that the pump belt is OK and has proper tension.
+Also check cooling system cleanliness (freedom from contaminants, rust, sludge buildup, etc.).